rangle/react-native-training/docs/01-Intro.md

 React Native embraces the **Learn Once And Apply Everywhere** paradigm, which is quite different from **Write Once Use Everywhere**.
 This is because there are some major differences between every mobile platform, and it is impossible to cover all of those differences with the same codebase.
+With React Native we can use the same knowledge and tools to build separate apps for Android and iOS, and if we are pedantic enough we can reuse most of the code which deals with the business logic the apps.

-- how does it work?
+#### How does it work?
-  - what are **Native Components**
   - where is the JavaScript code executed

-#### Required Knowledge
-For this course we assume that our audience has at least some basic knowledge of React and JavaScript.
-Also, being familiar with ES6 syntax and basic CSS would definitely help with digesting this material.
+  - what is being compiled?

 ## 1.1 Getting Started
 You can find the most up to date information about how to get started